-3. Patient Experience and Human Side of Healthcare Still Matters
+3. Patient Experience and the Human Side of Healthcare Still Matter

-The quantitative metrics and big data (see above) coming at us can and has threatened to overwhelm the human side of healthcare.
-It is still critically important that organization keep sight of those human touchpoints that are a bit harder to measure, because patient feedback shows that it does matter whether they will come back again and recommend you to others.
+The quantitative metrics and big data (see above) coming at us can and have threatened to overwhelm the human side of healthcare.
+It is still critically important that organizations keep sight of those human touchpoints that are a bit harder to measure, because patient feedback shows that it does matter whether they will come back again and recommend you to others.

 4. Population Health